48Club/bnb-48-inscription/nft-op-command.md

 # forge a NFT

-Pick an available art from collection and mint it into an NFT as a whitelisted wallet If `from` wallet is not whitelisted, this operation fails.
+Pick an available art from collection and mint it into an NFT as a whitelisted wallet.
+If no whitelisted provided for this collection, all wallets are treated as whitelisted.
+If `from` wallet is not whitelisted, this operation fails.
 If there is a non-zero forge price, it should be deducted from sender's wallet, otherwise fails.
 Notice that this price directly goes to owner, and not refundable.